LWE-ESRP-22-23/potential-hbond-formatter/README.md

 # potential-hbond-formatter

 The purpose of this repository is to automatically format the output from the Potential HBond server found at https://swift.cmbi.umcn.nl.
-This server takes in a PDB file and ouputs a long list of potential hydrogen bonds in a protein.
+This server takes in a PDB file and ouputs a list of potential hydrogen bonds in a protein.

 --------------------